Global Undergraduate Applications • Guide to Indian Liberal Arts Schools

 According to the University of the Arts London, “A portfolio is a collection of your work that shows how your skills and ideas have developed over a period of time.
 It demonstrates your creativity, personality, abilities and commitment and helps us to evaluate your potential.”
 Simply put, your portfolio is a way for admissions officers (AOs) to gauge if you are a good fit for the programme.

 What do admissions officers look for in a portfolio?

-Since every student has their own unique way of showcasing creativity, there are no strict rules for about admissions officers are looking for.
+Since every student has their own unique way of showcasing creativity, there are no strict rules around what would spark an AO’s interest.
 Generally, a portfolio should show clarity, cohesion, a defined thought process and should be aesthetically appealing.
-In addition, ideas in your essay or personal statement should be reflected in your portfolio.
+In addition, the ideas in your essay or personal statement should be reflected in your portfolio.
 Keep in mind that even if you are applying for a major that is outside the realm of traditional art and design, such as architecture, a good portfolio can often strengthen your application.

 What are the requirements for my portfolio?

 Each college and course will differ in terms of the number of pieces to be sent, media allowed and required samples, among others.
 For example, if you want to apply for the Bachelor of Fine Arts at the Parsons School of Design, you will need to submit eight to 12 images, while the University College London’s Bachelor of Fine Arts has no minimum requirements, but a maximum of 20.
 Since most colleges require about 10-20 pieces, you should create various pieces.
 You can use media such as drawing, painting, sculpture, fashion design, animation, performance, graphic design, jewellery design and even a video reel in your portfolio.